LAION-AI/laion.ai/blog/giant-openclip.md

 | Country211      | 30.0         | 33.8         |
 | Cars            | 93.5         | 94.6         |

-Here is a summary figure comparing G/14 and H/14 made by Romain Beaumont.
+Here is a summary figure comparing G/14 and H/14 made with evals by Romain Beaumont.

 ![](/images/blog/summary_vit_giant.png)